 - Please do not include any information for the editors in the manuscript document, instead send any additional information for the editors in an email to email@example.com.

 Decisions on publication usually are made within within six to ten weeks of a manuscript’s receipt; however, as a peer-reviewed journal, outside reviewers advise the Faculty Editors before they make the final publication decision and this can prolong the process.
-Outside reviewers advise the Faculty Editors who make the final publication decision.
 The Journal submits editorial changes to the author for approval before publication.
 The Faculty Editors reserve the right of final decision concerning all manuscript revisions.
 When an article is approved for publication, the Journal requires a signed License Agreement from its author(s), pursuant to which NACUA must be granted the first right to publish the manuscript in any form, format or medium.
 The copyright to the article remains with the author, while NACUA retains all rights in each issue of the Journal as a compilation.

 As of September 1, 2020, editorial responsibility for the Journal has shifted from Rutgers School of Law to NACUA, with Barbara Lee serving as editor.
 The email address of the Journal is: firstname.lastname@example.org.